-Similar to the Per Core licensing model in physical OSEs, all virtual cores (v-cores) supporting virtual OSEs that are running instances of SQL Server 2019 software must be licensed accordingly.
+Similar to the Per Core licensing model in physical OSEs, all virtual cores (v-cores) supporting virtual OSEs that are running instances of SQL Server software must be licensed accordingly.

-To license individual VMs using the Per Core model, customers must purchase a core license for each v-core (or virtual processor, virtual CPU, virtual thread) allocated to the VM, subject to a four-core license minimum per VM.
+To license individual VMs using the Per Core model, customers must purchase a core subscription license or license with Software Assurance for each v-core (or virtual processor, virtual CPU, virtual thread) allocated to the VM, subject to a four-core license minimum per VM.
 For licensing purposes, a v-core maps to a hardware thread.

-Note: Licensing individual VMs is the only licensing option available for SQL Server 2019 Standard Edition customers who are running the software in a virtualized environment under the Per Core model.
+Note: Licensing individual VMs is the only licensing option available for SQL Server Standard Edition customers who are running the software in a virtualized environment under the Per Core model.

-For customers with highly virtualized environments who want to move VMs dynamically across servers to reallocate resources as needed, Microsoft permits License Mobility as an exclusive SA benefit available for all SQL Server editions.
+When licensing by virtual machine (as described above) customers may move licenses at any time as needed to another server within the same Server Farm.
 For more information on licensing for application mobility, refer to the Advanced licensing scenarios section of this guide.

 - 1. License the virtual cores in each virtual machine - 2.
-There is a minimum of four core licenses required for each virtual machine
+There is a minimum of four core subscription licenses or licenses with Software Assurance required for each virtual machine